 Responses

-“[U]nnecessary, excessive, and offensive noise threatens the … constitutional rights of the citizens of the community to privacy and freedom from public nuisance, and is detrimental
+“[U]nnecessary, excessive, and offensive noise threatens the … constitutional rights of the citizens of the community to privacy and freedom from public nuisance, and is detrimental to the health, comfort, safety, and welfare of the citizenry.”

 — Providence municipal code (Chapter 16, Article III)